bun781/unit-1-nhan/Project/reaadme.md

 9. Delete a preexising bike's passcode
 10. Change the access code while also making the passcode data viewable with the new access code
 11. Return back to Default Program or Terminate the Program
 12. The bike passcodes and Passcode Manager access code will be stored in a text file.
-They are also encrypted.
+They are also encrypted, and can be encrypted with a key and the typo of the key.

 # Criterion B: Design
 ### System Diagram